cvuchener/g500/doc/macro.md

 ff                  End of macro
 ```

- - 12:95 Press “D” in an infinite loop (or could not find how to stop it other than unplugging the mouse)
+ - 12:95 Press “D” in an infinite loop (or I could not find how to stop it other than unplugging the mouse)

 ```
 20 07   Press “D”